 Why, oh why major in creative writing?

-Maybe you’re thinking that beautiful child will graduate with a creative writing degree and never find a job and wind up living in a cardboard box under the off-ramp of the L.I.E. and still be scribbling poems but on scraps of trash that blow by in the fierce November wind.
+Maybe you’re thinking that your beautiful child will graduate with a creative writing degree and never find a job and wind up living in a cardboard box under the off-ramp of the L.I.E. and still be scribbling poems but on scraps of trash that blow by in the fierce November wind.
 “Fear not,” as the Cat in the Hat says.
 Talented writers have more practical options than you might think.

 Creative writing majors have valuable skills that let them adapt to many different careers.
 They are expressive and persuasive.
 They are creative problem solvers.
 They are self-reliant, but they also learn to work in a community.